 - Displays the combined image for each time frame, to make a looping animation.

-- Uses the latitude and longitude to get OpenWeather data for some extra forecasting jazz.
+- Uses the latitude and longitude to get OpenWeather and NWS data for some extra forecasting jazz.

 The Weather Radar! is written in Python with Blinka support!

-I'm slowly adding example code over on the Weather Radar! github page, and making things more efficient!
+Despite this, you can find cleaner example code over on the Weather Radar! github page!

 - An Adafruit PCF8591 gives the Pi ADC support to read the analog voltage from a potentiometer mounted on front, while a toggle switch and a 5 way navigation switch connect to the Pi's GPIO pins.